Asymmetric matter from $B-L$ symmetry breaking

 The fields $\nu_R$ obtain large Majorana masses in similarity to the often-studied right-handed neutrinos, which make observed neutrino masses small, whereas the fields $N_R$ have arbitrary masses providing a novel candidate for dark matter, stabilized by the matter parity conservation.

-We point out that the inflaton decays to a pair of $\nu_R$ or the Higgs field which reheats the universe.
-Then both normal and dark matter abundances observed today can be simultaneously generated due to CP-violating decays of the lightest $\nu_R$ in the early universe, quite analogous to the standard leptogenesis \cite{Fukugita:1986hr,Buchmuller:2005eh,Davidson:2008bu}.
-This Abelian recognition for $B-L$ symmetry is more simple than (and different from) our recent proposal \cite{Dong:2018aak}.
-Actually, it opens out a new direction in search for the dark matter candidate in connection to the baryon asymmetry production.
-Thus, both kinds of the matter relics originate from the same source, addressed in the common framework.
+We point out that the inflaton decays to a pair of $\nu_R$ or the Higgs field which reheats the early universe.
+As a result of the $U(1)_{B-L}$ gauge symmetry and matter parity, both the normal and dark matter abundances observed today are simultaneously generated by the CP-violating decays of the lightest $\nu_R$ in the early universe, analogous to the standard leptogenesis.
+Thus, this Abelian recognition of $B-L$ symmetry and matter parity is more simple than a previous proposal \cite{Dong:2018aak} and initiating a new research direction looking for dark matter candidates in connection to the baryon asymmetry production, where both kinds of the matter relics originate from the same source, addressed in a common framework.